Privacy Policy for Antidoteʼs Sites and Applications

 5.2.3.
 Right to Correction

-Personal information can be found in your Client Portal; you can view and edit it at any time.
+Personal information can be found in your account (Client Portal); you can view and edit it at any time.
 However, users under 16 years of age cannot edit their personal information; only the primary user can do so.
 You can also submit a request to amend the incorrect information to privacy@druide.com.

 5.2.4.
 Data Ownership, Control and Portability